HubGob/HubGob/README.md

 -  Based in Philippines
 -  MCT / AI enthusiast
--  Python & JavaScript
+-  Python & TSX developer
--  Enjoys gaming

 ## What I'm Working On